Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Introduction

-where $\tilde{\ell}_2$ denotes the Lagrangian subspace with frame $\tilde{\mathbf{X}}_2$.
-Critically, however, in the setting of \cite{HJK, HS}, intersections between $\ell_1 (\cdot; \lambda_i)$ ($i = 1,2$) and $\tilde{\ell}_2$ are not necessarily monotone, and so (\ref{old_news}) cannot generally be formulated as a simple count of nullities.
-One way in which this difference in approaches manifests is in the nature of {\it spectral curves}, by which we mean continuous paths of conjugate pairs $(x, \lambda)$ (assuming for simplicity of the discussion that these curves are non-intersecting).
-In the setting of \cite{HJK, HS}, such curves can reverse direction as depicted in Figure TODO1, but in the current setting these spectral curves are necessarily monotone, as depicted in Figure TODO2.
+Critically, however, in the setting of \cite{HJK2018, HS2016}, intersections between $\ell_1 (\cdot; \lambda_i)$ ($i = 1,2$) and $\tilde{\ell}_2$ are not necessarily monotone, and so (\ref{old_news}) cannot generally be formulated as a simple count of nullities as in (\ref{thm1-eqn2}) of Theorem \ref{bc1_theorem}.
+One way in which this difference in approaches manifests is in the nature of {\it spectral curves}, by which we mean continuous paths of crossing-point pairs $(x, \lambda)$ (assuming for simplicity of the discussion that these curves are non-intersecting).
+In the setting of \cite{HJK2018, HS2016}, such curves can reverse direction as depicted on the left-hand sides of Figures \ref{dirac_figure}, \ref{sl_figure}, and \ref{fourth-figure} in Section \ref{applications}, but in the current setting these spectral curves are necessarily monotone, as depicted on the right-hand sides of the same figures.
 This dynamic can be viewed as a graphical interpretation of why renormalized oscillation theory works in the elegant way that it does. \end{remark}

-For the case of (\ref{hammy}) with boundary conditions (BC2), we follow \cite{HJK} and begin by defining a Lagrangian subspace in terms of the ``trace" operator
+For the case of (\ref{hammy}) with boundary conditions {\bf (BC2)}, we follow \cite{HJK2018} and begin by defining a Lagrangian subspace in terms of the ``trace" operator

 where